The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Especially since you may about to be investing your money into their franchise opportunity.

-Furthermore, I don’t care if the franchisor will negotiate something in the agreement or not.
+Furthermore, I don’t care if the franchisor will negotiate something in the franchising agreement or not.
 It’s not the point.
 You need legal representation before you enter into a legal agreement, period.

 Tip: Most of us have a family member or two that are attorneys.
 Don’t use Uncle Ralph or Aunt Ann unless they are experienced franchise attorneys…even if they offer their legal advice for free.
 Even if they’re “business” attorneys.
-Franchise agreements are pretty complicated, plus franchise laws change all the time.
+Franchise agreements are pretty complicated, plus the laws change all the time.

-Items On The FDD
+Items Listed On The FDD

 Since I’m not sure if you’re convinced about hiring an experienced franchise attorney, I’ve gone ahead and listed the 23 items that are included in the FDD.